Terrencezzj/recipes/Cohere/Command-A.md

 ==================================================
 ```

-## Running Command-A and Command-A-Reasoning with FP8
+## Convert Command-A and Command-A-Reasoning to FP8
 To get FP8 checkpoint,  `llmcompressor` is required.
 You can use the following script to convert FP8 checkpoint.
 #### Example script